-All clients will receive Covid-19 Screening Form when making an appointment.
-If the form is not completed the appointment will be cancelled.
+All clients will receive a Consultation Form when making an appointment.
+If the form is not completed, the clinic has the right to cancel the appointment.

 Only one person at a time in the clinic to allow 30 minutes cleaning

 No Cash payments

 Due to the 3rd National Covid Lockdown there has been changes to the Government Guidelines on the Close Contact Services Guidance.
 It is stated that all forms of Massage Therapy must close in Tier 4.
 This is a change from previous Lockdown 2, where the same guidance excluded Sports and Massage Therapy.
 Therefore I have been instructed to close and stop practising until the guidance is relaxed.